 The common understanding is that inventory refers to things you have.
 Not things that are floating across the Atlantic Ocean.
-That’s why, sometimes, pipeline inventory and in transit inventory are overlooked.
+That’s why, sometimes, pipeline inventory and in transit inventory are overlooked (see what is inventory).

 Here's what pipeline inventory and in transit inventory are.
 Along with an explanation of decoupling inventory and how it helps mitigate some pipeline risk.